PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 These findings emphasize that PCA-QS performance depends critically on both sample size and quantile selection.
 Larger samples improve quantile estimation and reduce bias, while KL divergence and Wasserstein distance offer validation metrics for structural fidelity.
 Section~\ref{sec:selection_example} provides a practical illustration of how to use these theoretical insights to choose optimal PCA-QS parameters.

 \begin{remark} Instead of relying on random subsampling, PCA-QS partitions data along principal components into quantile-defined groups, ensuring balanced and structure-preserving representation.
-The formal quantile assignment procedure is detailed in Supplementary. \end{remark}
+The formal quantile assignment procedure is detailed in Appendix~\ref{app:pcaqs_sampling}. \end{remark}